ganand2021/multiplexed-immunofluorescence-instance-segmentation/README.md

 ---
 ### Data

-All the data used for this project has been sourced from the following paper and it's associated dataset link.
+The data utilized for this project has been acquired from the following research paper, along with its associated dataset link.

 _[Cross-platform dataset of multiplex fluorescent cellular object image annotations](https://www.nature.com/articles/s41597-023-02108-z)_
 _[Dataset](https://www.synapse.org/#!Synapse:syn27624812/files/)_